PARC

 "Amateur Radio At Its Very Best..."

-We have prepared this web page in hopes that we can interest you in becoming involved with one of the finest hobbies in the world--Amateur Radio.
-With just the click of a switch, you have the ability to talk to a friend across town, a missionary in Africa, a sailing vessel in the Indian Ocean or perhaps an American astronaut or Russian cosmonaut!
-The world really is just at your fingertips!
+We have prepared this page in hopes that we can interest you in becoming involved with Newport New's Amateur Radio Club club and thereby one of the finest hobbies in the world--Amateur Radio.
+As an Amateur Radio operator, with just the click of a switch, you have the ability to talk to a friend across town, a missionary in Africa, a sailing vessel in the Indian Ocean or perhaps an American astronaut or Russian cosmonaut!
+An adventure that is impossible to achieve with any other hobby!
 Sound interesting?.....read on!

 WHO WE ARE